John2360/john2360/README.md

 [![Gmail Badge](https://img.shields.io/badge/-johnbfinberg@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:johnbfinberg@gmail.com)](mailto:johnbfinberg@gmail.com)

 ### 👋 About Me
 I am a software engineer with a passion for building products that help people.
-I am currently a cofounder at Mezo, a startup agrating the shopping experience into a simple algorithmic experience.
+I am currently a cofounder at Mezo, a startup aggregating the shopping experience into a simple algorithmic experience.
 I am also a student at Brown University studying computer science.

 ### 💼 Experience
  - Cofounder @ Mezo (2023-present)